reedlevinson/home/logistics/syllabus.md

 -->
 ### <a id="slack">Slack</a>

-From our Canvas page you can join the [Slack](https://dartmouth.enterprise.slack.com/archives/C08GKBR7Z7Z/) workspace for our class: [here's how](./systems.md#slack-setup).
+From our Canvas page (on the left menu) you can join the Slack workspace for our class: [here's how](./systems.md#slack-setup).
 This workspace will be the primary place for engagement with one another, our TAs and LFs, and the instructor outside of class.

 The teaching team will make announcements via the `#general` channel on Slack.
 You can use Slack channels to interact with your team, to ask questions about the assignments or course material, and to share content (and a bit of fun) related to the course.
 Some important points about seeking CS50 help over Slack: